HR-CMGT/Javascript-Machine-Learning/README.md

 ![lobe](./images/lobe.png)

 - [Lobe.AI](https://lobe.ai) is microsoft's tool for training and exporting a machine learning model without coding.
-Can export to TensorFlow.
+Can export to TensorFlow.js for the web.

 ![teachable](./images/teachablemachine.png)